derrickreimer/level/README.md

 [Node Version Manager](https://github.com/creationix/nvm) and run `nvm install` from the project root.

-Then, be sure to run `script/bootstrap` or `cd assets && yarn` to install node dependencies with the correct version of node.
+Then, be sure to run `script/bootstrap` to install node dependencies with the correct version of node.

 ### Elm